Mom's Dinner

 Pin the Recipe

-When you can find really sweet and delicious corn on the cob you definitely need to make this Homemade Creamed Corn.
-It comes together in about 25 minutes and is thick and creamy.
-It is the perfect side dish for just about any summer dinner, BBQ, or if you froze your summer corn it is great at the holidays!
+I grew up in Iowa.. so if there is one thing I know about, it is corn!
+When you can find really sweet, fresh corn on the cob, you definitely need to make this Homemade Creamed Corn.
+It comes together in about 25 minutes and turns out thick, rich, and creamy.
+It’s the perfect side dish for just about any summer dinner or BBQ, and if you froze your summer corn, it’s wonderful at the holidays too.

 creamed corn in a pan with butter on top